flame-2005/InsiderEdge/README.md

 - Insert into `unifiedInsiderTrading`
 - Query `users` (or `alerts`) to compute matches
 - Insert a `notifications` record for audit
-- Enqueue or send email via SMTP/Resend
+- Send email via Resend API

 For scale, use an external queue (SQS / Redis streams) so email sending happens outside Convex mutation.